geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * Enable the chart's legend by activating **Display Legend**

+* Select the **Tooltip Mode**, choosing how the tooltip on the chart will be shown, between several modes.

 * Choose the **Color** for all chart texts through the color picker (only for the *Bar Charts* and the *Line Charts*)

 * Change the **Font size** for all chart texts